 UNHCR promotes refugees' self-reliance through market-based livelihoods interventions.
-Agricultural production is supported by ensuring access to arable land and providing agricultural inputs such as seed and tools.
+Agricultural production is supported by ensuring access to arable land and providing agricultural inputs such as seeds and tools.

 - UNHCR fosters professional and vocational skills for urban and rural refugees' selfemployment.
-Income-generation is encouraged through the creation of viable business plans, and business and financial literacy training. - UNHCR's livelihoods activities can also take the form of targeted cash-based assistance based on vulnerability criteria. - UNHCR works in close collaboration with WFP and other UN partners, the Ministry of Agriculture, the World Bank-funded project PARSSA, and public and private companies. - Food aid for a large part of the refugees is provided by refugees is provided by WFP, with support from UNHCR. - UNHCR is working on an agro-forestry model of agriculture for South Sudanese refugees and host populations, aiming at a sustainable economic integration of refugees, benefiting the host community and developing the area, while reducing the carbon footprint.
+Income-generation is encouraged through the creation of viable business plans, and business and financial literacy training. - UNHCR's livelihoods activities can also take the form of targeted cash-based assistance based on vulnerability criteria. - UNHCR works in close collaboration with the World Food Program (WFP) and other UN partners, the Ministry of Agriculture, the World Bank-funded project PARSSA, and public and private companies. - For a large part of the refugees, Food aid is provided by WFP, with support from UNHCR. - UNHCR is working on an agro-forestry model for South Sudanese refugees and host populations, aiming at the sustainable economic integration of refugees, and incomegeneration benefiting the host community and developing the area, while reducing the carbon footprint.